hpc-ai-adv-dev/sst-container-factory/ahp-json-writing/README.md

-# AHP Graph — Container Build
+# AHP JSON Writing Container Build

 This directory contains the `Containerfile` for building a container that generally uses [ahp_graph](https://github.com/alvaradoo/ahp_graph).